 E-Books and E-Audiobooks

 Overdrive and the Libby App.
-This MARINet Libraries collection consists of over 10,000 downloadable electronic books and audiobooks, including recent titles from major publishers.
-Visit OverDrive's Getting Started page to learn about accessing the collection with your mobile device via the Libby app.
+This MARINet Libraries collection consists of over 20,000 downloadable electronic books and audiobooks, including recent titles from major publishers.
+Visit Overdrive's Getting Started page to learn about accessing the collection with your mobile device via the Libby app.
 Learn how to set up Libby with our instructional slides or just return e-books early with this handy guide courtesy of the MARINet Digital Resources Working Group.

 Hoopla Digital is a digital collection that includes thousands of popular e-books, e-audiobooks, and comic books -- and no wait lists!
 For Sausalito residents only.
 Hoopla is made possible through a grant from the Friends of the Sausalito Library.